PowerDNS/pdns/docs/settings.rst

 -  Path

 If set, chroot to this directory for more security.
 See :doc:`security`.
+This is not recommended; instead, we recommend containing PowerDNS using operating system features.
+We ship systemd unit files with our packages to make this easy.

 Make sure that ``/dev/log`` is available from within the chroot.
 Logging will silently fail over time otherwise (on logrotate).